Trekking Solo in the Jennie Lakes Wilderness

 Being attacked by a bear or mountain lion makes for a cool story.
 But being attacked by a beaver?
 How do you tell that story?

 I hit Mitchell Peak that afternoon.
 It was a breathtaking view I’d never seen before.
-The entire crest of the Sierra spans about a 200-degree view.
-To the north you can make out the chain of crags that make up Mount Whitney.
-I spent a half hour taking in the views before I remembered Weaver Lake was a significant distance away.
-I didn’t realize from the topographic map that Weaver Lake was across a fairly deep ravine.
-The sun didn’t light up much of the ravine; it always makes me nervous to enter a dark canyon without light.
+The entire crest of the Sierra spans across a 200-degree view.
+To the north, you can make out the chain of crags that make up Mount Whitney.
+I spent a half hour taking in the views before I remembered Weaver Lake was a long way away.
+I didn’t realize from the topographic map that the I had to cross a deep canyon to get to Weaver Lake.
+The sun disappears quickly in deep canyons like this and it tends to give me the creeps when I have to hike in the dark by myself in remote places.

 When I got up on day three, I was only 3 miles from the trailhead.
 I had a quick breakfast, packed up, and got back to the car in time for a hot cup of coffee before the morning ended.
 I got home by late afternoon, took a shower, and shared all my photos with Bec.
 What a magical place.
 I can’t wait to go back.